SunagMP/Web-Whisper/README.md

-# Web-Whisper – LLM Powered Crawling & RAG Chat Application
+# Web Whisper – LLM Powered Crawling & RAG Chat Application

 Web-Whisper is an **LLM-powered Retrieval-Augmented Generation (RAG)** application that can **crawl websites, GitHub repositories, and official documents**, then let you **chat with the extracted content** in real-time.